-Known by its acronym as ST, it is a genetic disorder caused by the partial or complete absence of an X chromosome.
+Known by its acronym as ST, it is a genetic disorder caused by an X chromosome’s partial or complete absence.

-Chromosomes are strands of deoxyribonucleic acid (DNA) that exist in all cells of the human body.
-Chromosomes contain instructions that make up the behavior and physical characteristics of a human.
+Chromosomes are strands of deoxyribonucleic acid (DNA) that exist in all human body cells.
+Chromosomes contain instructions that make up a human’s behavior and physical characteristics.

-It is a very common abnormality among sex chromosome disorders, with an incidence of 1 in 2000 live females.
+It is a prevalent abnormality among sex chromosome disorders, with an incidence of 1 in 2000 live females.
 About 1 in 2,500 girls is born with the condition, but it likely affects more pregnancies that do not survive to term.

 In the United States, about 70,000 women are believed to have Turner syndrome.
 Life expectancy is slightly shorter than it would be for most people.

-Other characteristics of this condition that can vary among women who have Turner syndrome include: swelling (lymphedema) of the hands and feet, skeletal abnormalities, and kidney problems.
+Other characteristics of this condition that can vary among women with Turner syndrome include swelling (lymphedema) of the hands and feet, skeletal abnormalities, and kidney problems.

-It is usually treated with growth hormone and estrogen replacement to allow normal height growth and the development of pubertal features.
+It is usually treated with growth hormone and estrogen replacement to allow average height growth and the development of pubertal features.

-This leads to the conclusion that most individuals who have Turner syndrome do in fact have a certain degree of mosaicism, which is compatible with life and allows them to survive.
+This leads to the conclusion that most individuals with Turner syndrome have a certain degree of mosaicism, which is compatible with life and allows them to survive.

-This can be detected by technologies such as fluorescent in situ interphase hybridization (FISH) in a large number of cytogenetic samples when a non-mosaic Turner syndrome genotype is found in the karyotype.
+This can be detected by technologies such as fluorescent in situ interphase hybridization (FISH) in many cytogenetic samples when a non-mosaic Turner syndrome genotype is found in the karyotype.

 What Causes Turner Syndrome?